galv-team/galv-backend/README.md

 The `demo` instance is published every week.
 It will use the `DEMO_BACKEND_VERSION` listed in `.github/workflows/demo.yml` as the version to deploy.

-You can also trigger the workflow manually, or by pushing to a `demo` or `demo-*` branch.
+You can also trigger the workflow manually, or by pushing a commit that updates the demo version in the demo workflow file.

 ### GitHub Actions

 We use a fairly complicated GitHub Actions flow to ensure we don't publish breaking changes.
+The `configure-workflows.yml` action is run on every push to the repository, and it determines which workflows to run based on the branch/tag and the contents of the repository.

-When you push to a branch, we do the following:
+When you push to a branch, the following actions are considered:
+- Configure workflows
-- Run the tests
+- Run tests (A)
-  - If tests succeed, and branch or tag is `v*.*.*`, we check compatibility with the previous version
+- Build and publish documentation (B)
+- Build and publish OpenAPI spec (C)
+- Build and publish API client libraries (C)
+- Build and publish Docker images (A)
+- Issue a GitHub release (A)
+- Deploy staging instance (D)
+- Deploy demo instance (E)

+The triggers are:
+A. changes in `backend_django`, or other code files like `requirements.txt` or `Dockerfile`
+B. changes in `docs`
+C. B & changes to the OpenAPI spec (i.e. the specifications are not equivalent)
+D. tags that match `v*.*.*-rc#`
+E. changes to the `DEMO_BACKEND_VERSION` in `.github/workflows/demo.yml`

+N.B.
+Changes are calculated vs the previous release, not the previous commit.

+#### Requirements:

+The `configure-workflows.yml` action also checks a couple of requirements:

+- The version in the tag must match the `API_VERSION` in `galv_backend/config/settings_base.py`.
-    - If the API_VERSION in `backend_django/config/settings_base.py` is different to the branch/tag name, fail.
+- If the tag is a release (v*.*.*), there must not be an existing release for the same version.
-    - If incompatible, and we're not publishing a new major version, fail.
-    - Create clients for TypeScript (axios) and Python
-    - Create a docker image hosted on GitHub Packages
-    - Create a GitHub release
+- If there are breaking changes in the OpenAPI spec, the tag must be a major version.

-To run the compatibility checks locally, run the following command:
+To run the OpenAPI compatibility checks locally, run the following command:

 ```bash
 docker-compose run --rm check_spec